im-ashey/website/README.md

-# ashey.me
+# ://freecats.me

-a simple homepage on the internet. that's it.
+too lazy to fill out a proper readme.md, i'll do it when i have the time.